 Despite the high number of suites, the First Class cabin still offers an exclusive ambiance.
 It features a sumptuous decor, though, with lots of walnut veneer, gold trim.
 Except for the window side, the suite is surrounded by high walls, only interrupted by two sliding doors that connect the suite to the aisle and can be closed to create a completely private space.

-The ergonomic seat, which has a width of 23 inches (58 cm), is comfortable, and its various positions, as well as built-in massage systems, are controlled via a tablet.
+The ergonomic seat, which has a width of 23 inches (58 cm), is comfortable, and its various positions and built-in massage systems are controlled via a tablet.
 At the push of a button, the seat automatically reclines into a fully flat bed of 86 inches (218 cm) long, with a fully retractable armrest.
 When you want to sleep, a cabin crew member installs a mattress, fluffy pillow, and soft duvet.

 In front of the seat, you find a gold-framed, 32 inch (81 cm) video screen, the largest of its kind in the skies, with a desk below.
-The latter features a fold-away mirror with a vanity kit, as well as a drawer containing a writing kit.
+The latter features a fold-away mirror with a vanity kit and a drawer containing a writing kit.
 Upon boarding, the crew also puts a basket with several snacks (e.g., dried mango, chocolates, etc.) on the desk.